wmglab-duke/ascent/docs/source/JSON/JSON_parameters/sim.md

     code to count an action potential.
 Required for threshold finding protocols (i.e., `“ACTIVATION_THRESHOLDS”` and
     `“BLOCK_THRESHOLDS”`) only.
 Optional for `"FINITE_AMPLITUDES"` protocol.

-  - `“n_min_aps”`: The value (Integer) is the number of action potentials that must be detected for the amplitude to be considered above threshold.
-Required for threshold finding protocols (i.e., `“ACTIVATION_THRESHOLDS”` and `“BLOCK_THRESHOLDS”`) only.
-Ignored for `"FINITE_AMPLITUDES"` protocol

   - `“ap_detect_location”`: The value (Double) is the location (range 0 to 1, i.e., 0.9 is 90% of the fiber length in the